-And there are plenty options to choose from for every skin tone and personality, not to mention texture and price points.
+And there are plenty of options to choose from for every skin tone and personality, not to mention texture and price points.
 From iconic ones like Nars Orgasm to new-age beauties like Glossier’s cult Beam, there is much you can experiment with this season.
 Here’s a look at the best choice for every skin tone.

 Deep skin tones: Reds, maroons, and burgundys

-The fact few colours stands out on deep skin makes it tricky, but understand that it gives us license to go with deeper and darker, with more pigmented hues.
-Try a pink or a peach and there are chances you will look flaky and ashy.
+The fact few colours stand out on deep skin makes it tricky, but understand that it gives us a license to go with deeper and darker, with more pigmented hues.
+Try a pink or peach and there are chances you will look flaky and ashy.
 To look natural, pick from bolder tones – plum, burgundy, and maroon, even red.
 Opt for creamy blushes than powdery ones because the latter, once again, makes one look ashy, while the creamy texture gives it an almost dewy feel.
 Avoid shimmer and pick up a matte texture that adds more depth to your look.

 Best blushes: Nars blush in Exhibit A; Bobbi Brown Pot Rouge For Lips & Cheeks – Raspberry; and M.A.C Matte Powder Blush – Frankly Scarlet

 Darker skin has the same issues as deep skin tones but one can go for lighter shades that showcase the yellow and warmer undertones.
 Oranges and brick-hued shades are best suited for this because they give the cheeks that much needed pop without being over-the-top.
 A warm glow is what we should be aiming for.
 Shimmer could also work wonders but use it sparingly.